HomeOfVapourSynthEvolution/VapourSynth-ReadMpls/README.md

 * source: The full path of the mpls file.
 Don't use relative path.

-* angle: Selects the angle of the movie.
+* angle: The angle index to select in the playlist.
+Index numbers start from zero.
+If the playlist isn't multi-angle, this setting does nothing.

 After obtaining the dictionary, you can use your favorite source filter to open them all with a for-loop and splice them together.
 For example: